Haywood Hospital, Stoke-on-Trent

 Clinical Psychology Assessment

-The following content was snipped from a clinical psychologist’s report, which was undertaken as part of my discharge process from the Broadfield ward in November 2015.
+The following content was snipped from a clinical psychologist’s report, which was undertaken in November 2015 during my discharge from the Broadfield ward.

 Presentation During Assessment